awslabs/kubeflow-manifests/website/content/en/docs/deployment/notebook-culling-configuration.md

 +++
-title = "Configure Culling for Notebooks" description = "Instruction to configure Notebook Culling Feature" weight = 70
+title = "Configure Culling for Notebooks" description = "Automatically stop your notebooks based on idleness" weight = 70
 +++